oliviacarino/DataStructs-N-Algs/README.md

 # Brief Description of /[Topic]
-These directories will contain solutions to LeetCode problems
+These directories will contain:
-    based on a specific category (e.g., Arrays, Strings, Hashmaps, etc.).
+* Solutions to LeetCode problems based on a specific category (e.g., Arrays, Strings, Hashmaps, etc.)
+* Data Structures practice
+* Algorithms practice

 ## How this will work (my plan):
 I will spend 2 days each week reviewing 4 LeetCode questions based